-The Palm Beach TPA strives to replace biased terms commonly used in transportation language with objective terms in its work products and public outreach.
+The Palm Beach TPA strives to replace subjective terms commonly used in transportation language, which are commonly considered biased, with objective terms in its work products and public outreach.
 Many terms indicate a pro-vehicle bias that may be inconsistent with the TPA's intent to be inclusive of all constituents and transportation modes.
-To eliminate indicating favoritism of one group or mode at the expense of another, the TPA encourages the use of objective terms such as "widening" or "modification" vs. "improvement" or "enhancement" and "crash" vs. "accident."
+To eliminate indicating favoritism of one group or mode at the expense of another, the TPA encourages the use of objective terms such as "widening" or "modification" vs. "improvement" or "enhancement" and "crash" as opposed to "accident."